 The Nominating and Governance Committee will consider director candidates recommended by stockholders, provided that the stockholder making the recommendation follows the procedure set forth below.
 Stockholder recommendations should be submitted to the Company in writing, as follows:

 Corporate Secretary Celsion Corporation 10220-L Old Columbia Road Columbia, Maryland 21046-2391

-Suggestions received by the Secretary before December 2, 2009 will be considered by the Nominating and Governance Committee for nomination and election at the 2010 annual meeting of stockholders.
+Suggestions received by the Secretary before [ election at the 2010 annual meeting of stockholders.